ColourboxDevelopment/video-on-demand-on-aws-foundations/README.md

 Application has from AWS-authors 2 custom-resource-backed lambdas.
 These currently (2021-08-26) don't include support for their own teardown, so their deletion processes will hang (time out after 1 hour) and the deletion will fail.
 To fix this, follow this: https://www.youtube.com/watch?v=hlJkMoCxR-I

-## Running test-version for debugging
+## Spinning up test-version
+*Are you sure you can't just debug by pushing changes to the development branch?*
 ```
 -c destination_bucket_name=claus-destination
 -c api_host=claus-api.cbx.xyz